Gmabatah93/PROJECT_NFL_Combine/README.md

 forty | dbl | how fast player runs 40yards _(seconds)_
 vertical | dbl | how high player jumps from a still position _(inches)_ bench | dbl | how many times player can lift 225lbs broad_jump | dbl | how far can a player jump.
-From a balanced stance, the player explodes forward as far as he can and must land without moving _(cm)_ three_cone | dbl | primarily run to evaluate the agility, quickness and fluidity of movement _(seconds)_ shuttle | dbl | The shuttle (20yards), much like the 3-cone drill, test speed and acceleration.
+From a balanced stance, the player explodes forward as far as he can and must land without moving _(inches)_ three_cone | dbl | primarily run to evaluate the agility, quickness and fluidity of movement _(seconds)_ shuttle | dbl | The shuttle (20yards), much like the 3-cone drill, test speed and acceleration.
 The only difference is that players are running laterally instead of forming a right angle.  _(seconds)_ drafted | chr | What NFL team drafted player / Round / Pick / Year